VibezZzCoder/flightline-sprint/README.md

 ## Records And Privacy

 Records are stored locally and separately for Standard, Advanced, and Elite.
 If browser storage is unavailable or blocked, the game safely keeps records for the current session only.
 There are no accounts, analytics, network leaderboards, or online services.

-## Project Status

-`Momentum Protocol` is the current full-game mode.
-The exact source and playable release artifact is `flightline-sprint.html`; there is no separate build output.

 ## License